-Originating from monthly pop-up pierogi nights in Pittsburgh's East End, Apteka is one of Pittsburgh's newest but most impressive pierogi restaurants.
+Originating from monthly pop-up pierogi nights in Pittsburgh's East End, Apteka is one of Pittsburgh's most impressive pierogi restaurants.
 Inside you'll find a celebrated Central and Eastern European menu that centers on the pierogies that made it famous.
 Plus, Apteka is fully vegan so everyone can enjoy this culinary delight!

 If the name alone doesn't intrigue you, the menu definitely will!
 Cast against a contemporary backdrop in Pittsburgh's popular Oakland neighborhood, Butterjoint proudly sticks to the traditional pierogi recipe, making for a rich dining experience.

 For the creative Pierogi lover, give Stuff’d Pierogi Bar a try.
 Their ingredients come from our local markets right here in Pittsburgh and form their unique offerings like mac & cheese, Rueben, spring roll, and buffalo chicken pierogies!
 They also offer a full bar with creative cocktails and are located right in the cultural district.